Creating Growth

 Is growth luck?
 Or is it a choice?

-Through research and practice we’ve identified that companies who design for growth outperform their markets.
+Through research and practice, we’ve identified that companies who design for growth outperform their markets.
 But how are they doing this?
 And what levers can they pull?

-Choosing Growth
+Choosing growth

 “In this world you’re either growing or you’re dying.
 So get in motion and grow.”

-Football Coach and Author, Lou Holtz.
+Football coach and author Lou Holtz.

-Perhaps the largest and most credible study into this topic in recent times comes from the USA.
+Perhaps the largest and most credible study into this topic in recent times comes from the US.
 PwC analysed data from 2020 to 2022 for almost 2,700 US public companies with annual revenues exceeding $200 million in over 40 subsectors.

 Of these companies, around 425 (15%) outperformed their competitors.
 They achieved this by designing and driving sustainable growth.
 Two of the four key traits these companies shared were driven by brand and marketing departments.